-Planned Maintenance Our banking partner will perform essential maintenance from 10:30pm to 11:59pm on 24/05/2016 (AEST).
+Planned Maintenance Our banking partner will perform essential maintenance from 3:30am to 7:00am on 4/12/2016 (Australian Eastern Daylight Time (AEDT)).
 AHPRA's account services, registration renewal for health practitioners, online graduate applications, financial transactions and other online services will be unavailable during this time.
 We apologise for any inconvenience.

 You can search the Register of Practitioners for the registration status and details of health practitioners.

 This search lets you check that AHPRA has received your application to renew your registration and tells you which of three stages it is in.

 The core role of the National Boards is to protect the public.
 One of the ways they do this is by making sure that only practitioners who have the skills and qualifications to provide safe care to the Australian community are registered to practise their profession.

 Registration standards define the requirements that applicants and registrants need to meet to be registered.

 Registered practitioners can access online services to renew registration, amend contact details and check registration.

 Employers can use online services to check the registration details of their employees and amend employer contact details.